mcuntz/pyjams/README.rst

        * - const
          - Physical, mathematical, computational, isotope, and material constants
+       * - directories_from_gui
+         - Open dialog to select one directory
+       * - directory_from_gui
+         - Open dialog to select several directories
+       * - file_from_gui
+         - Open dialog to select one file
+       * - files_from_gui
+         - Open dialog to select one or several files
        * - int2roman
          - Integer to Roman numeral conversion
        * - roman2int